-NYOA Executive Committee Members 2024-2025.
+NYOA Executive Committee Members 2026

 -

-Ben Spierman - Vice President
+Ben Spierman - President

 Benjamin Spierman began his professional life working for the Bronx Council on the Arts as their Grants Coordinator and as the Founding Director of their Business Center for the Arts.
 Opera called, however, and he began working across the country as a Stage Manager and Assistant Director.
 In those capacities, he worked for Central City Opera, Indianapolis Opera, Light Opera Oklahoma, Mississippi Opera, Mobile Opera, Opera Theater of Saint Louis, Palm Beach Opera, Rogue Valley (OR) Opera and Virginia Opera.
 Most notably, he was the Assistant on the Saint Louis’s Lewis and Clark Bicentennial premiere production of Dream of the Pacific and on Central City’s American premiere production of Britten’s Gloriana (where he also directed opera scenes and Central City’s annual production of Henry Mollicone’s The Face on the Barroom Floor).